mwhesse/whisper-assistant-vscode/README.md

 ffmpeg -list_devices true -f dshow -i dummy
 ```

-## Using WhisperX Assistant with Cursor.so
+## Using WhisperX Assistant with AI Agents

-To enhance your development experience with Cursor.so and WhisperX Assistant, follow these simple steps:
+To enhance your development experience with KiloCode or any other VS Code based AI agent extension for VS Code and WhisperX Assistant, follow these simple steps:

 1. Start the recording: Press `Command+M` (Mac) or `Control+M` (Windows).
 2. Speak your instructions clearly.
 3. Stop the recording: Press `Command+M` (Mac) or `Control+M` (Windows).
     _Note: This initiates the transcription process._
-4. Open the Cursor dialog: Press `Command+K` or `Command+L`.
+4. Open the AI agent dialog: Press `Command+K` or `Command+L` (or the appropriate shortcut for your AI agent extension).
     _Important: Do this **before** the transcription completes._
-5. The transcribed text will automatically populate the Cursor dialog.
-Here, you can edit the text or add files/docs, then press `Enter` to execute the GPT query.
+5. The transcribed text will automatically populate the AI agent dialog.
+Here, you can edit the text or add files/docs, then press `Enter` to execute the query.

-By integrating Cursor.so with WhisperX Assistant, you can provide extensive instructions without the need for typing, significantly enhancing your development workflow.
+By integrating KiloCode or any other VS Code based AI agent extension for VS Code with WhisperX Assistant, you can provide extensive instructions without the need for typing, significantly enhancing your development workflow.

 # Platform Compatibility